-If you’re a real estate agent, you’ve undoubtedly heard the term “pre-listing presentation” or “pre-listing package” more than a few times throughout your career.
+If you’re a real estate agent, you’ve undoubtedly heard the term “Pre Listing Checklist for realtors,” which is an essential part of the pre-listing presentation or pre-listing package.
 If you haven’t made one yet, it’s probably because you don’t quite understand how powerful it is.

 This article is designed to help you win listings, and with our exclusive pre-listing checklist provided by Highnote, you’ll know how to make your next pre-listing presentation turn into a won listing, even before the initial meeting with the seller.
 We’re all about actionable tips, so after reading this, you’ll make your best pre-listing yet and see real-life examples.

 Pre-Listing Checklist for Realtors - 13 Steps to More Listings

 You know the phrase.
 Whether you’re applying for a job, going on a first date, or meeting the future in-laws, first impressions are everything.

 When you’re a Realtor, the best way to make a great first impression is through a pre-listing presentation.
 Think of it like a movie – if you don’t like the first few minutes of a film, you might turn it off and find something better to watch.
 If a seller doesn’t like you as a Realtor right away, they can very easily find another one in a matter of seconds.
 However, a stellar pre-listing presentation will show the seller that you know how to do your job, you know the market, you know the neighborhood, and you have the track record to prove it.

 Now you might be wondering what kind of sections a good pre-listing package includes.
 We’ve included some great examples below from experts in the business!

 HighNote founder Mark Choey, co-founder of Climb Real Estate, has a great pre-listing presentation, broken down into specific sections that are designed to build credibility, impress sellers, and win listings.